Qiquan-Wang/rank_stability/README.md

 Brief intro of persistent homology rank functions ...

-In this repository we provide code for computing
+In this repository we provide access to data and code needed to reproduce the computation in

 <!-- Overview -->
 ## Overview

-For computing persistent homology rank function with single parameter filtration please refer to the folder The computation is carried out in Julia \cite{julia}, using Eirene \cite{eirene}.
-We apply this to the dataset